 Many thermal design problems require reducing heat transfer rates by providing suitable insulation.
 The insulation of buildings in extreme climates is a familiar example, but there are many others.
 The space shuttle has thermal tiles to insulate the vehicle from high-temperature air behind the bow shock wave during reentry into the atmosphere.
 Cryostats, which maintain the cryogenic temperatures required for the use of superconductors, must be effectively insulated to reduce the cooling load on the refrigeration system.
 Often, the only way to ensure protection from severe heating is to provide a fluid flow as a heat "sink".
-Nozzles of liquid-fueled rocket motors are cooled by pumping the cold fuel through passages in the nozzle wall before injection into the containment vessel, which must withstand intense heating from the hot plasma.
+Nozzles of liquid-fueled rocket motors are cooled by pumping the cold fuel through passages in the nozzle wall before injection into the combustion chamber.
+A critical component in a fusion reactor is the "first wall" of the containment vessel, which must withstand intense heating from the hot plasma.
 Such walls may be cooled by a flow of helium gas or liquid lithium.